azureautomation/vststasks/README.md

 1. Clone this GitHub repository
 1. Navigate to the directory the repository was cloned into on your machine via Command Prompt
 1. Download the latest version of node [here](https://nodejs.org/en/download/)
-1. Via a Command Prompt window, run 'npm install node' to install all Node.js dependencies
+1. After installing node, close your current Command Prompt window and reopen a new window
 1. You will also need to install the 'TFS Cross Platform Command Line Interface' (tfx-cli) to package your extension. tfx-cli can be installed using npm by running 'npm i -g tfx-cli'
 1. Sign in to the Visual Studio [Marketplace management portal](https://marketplace.visualstudio.com/manage)
 1. If you don't already have a publisher, you will be prompted to create one.
 All extension live under a publisher